Archive | Miscellaneous RSS feed for this section

 Fun in the Sun

 COVD (College of Optometrists in Vision Development) held its 40th Annual Meeting in Puerto Rico… beautiful venue, great friends and excellent speakers.
-One of the featured speakers was Dr. Susan Barry, […]
+One of the featured speakers was Dr. Susan Barry, neuro-scientist and author of Fixing My Gaze.
+She spoke on the neurobiology basis supporting neuroplasticity.
+Her expertise and entertaining speaking style laid the foundation for […]

 Read full story Comments { 0 }